 Layers & Face Framing - Be Willing to Lose a Little… For a Big Gain.

 You know all of those perfectly messy styles you see that have adorable little pieces pulled softly out around the face and ears, & in the back of the updo giving them that effortless, undone look?
 You can’t have those, if you don’t actually have those.
-If you desire that tousled, sexy, loose, “I just threw this up and barely tried” vibe, get a few long layers cut into your hair, and some face framing.
+If you desire that tousled, sexy, loose, “I just threw this up and barely tried” vibe, get a few longer layers cut into your hair, and some face framing.
 It makes a world of difference, & will help with volume and getting texture on top too.
-On the day of your wedding, don’t be scared to let me cut a few small pieces around your face & neck to help you get that messy, soft, look!
+On the day of your wedding, don’t be scared to let us cut a few small pieces around your face & neck to help you get that messy, soft, look!

 Get Your Hair Trial as Close to Your Wedding Day As Possible.